The Expert’s Guide to Bifold Doors: Thresholds, Traffic Doors & Technical Specs

 Yes.
 A popular choice is Anthracite Grey (RAL 7016) on the outside to look modern, with White (RAL 9910) on the inside to keep your interior bright and match your skirting boards.
 This is standard for our aluminium ranges.

 Both are premium aluminium systems.
 Visofold 1000 is the industry standard—reliable, robust, and slightly more traditional in profile.
 Korniche is often praised for its “cleaner” aesthetics and slightly slimmer engineering.
-We have both available to view in our Andover showroom so you can feel the difference in the handle action yourself.
+We have both available to view in our Andover showroom.

 Mark Pearce